Reference Management: Reference Management Tools

 You may download EndNote by clicking on the button below (login required).
 Installation instructions are provided on the download page, but if you need further help installing the program email email@example.com.

 Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share your information sources.
-It automatically senses content in your web browser, allowing you to add citations and PDFs to your personal library with a single click.
-Whether you're searching for a preprint on arXiv.org, a journal article on PubMed, a news story from the New York Times, or a book from the library catalog, Zotero has you covered with support for thousands of sites.
-Be sure to also install the Zotero Connector for your browser (available on the download page) which will allow you to easily add references to your Zotero library.
+Whether you're citing a preprint on arXiv.org, a journal article on PubMed, a news story from the New York Times, or a book from the library catalog, Zotero has you covered with support for thousands of sites.